muratk5n/thirdwave/en/README.md

 ---

-"Green \#hydrogen could 'supply 32% of aviation energy demand by 2050'"
+"Green \#hydrogen could supply [over 30%] of aviation energy demand by 2050"

 ---